+39 329 448 3644 firstname.lastname@example.org +39 389 59 75 184

 Pontevecchio is a Medieval stone closed-spandrel segmental arch bridge over the Arno River, in Florence.

 Built in the 1345 to replace an ancient wooden bridge, the Ponte Vecchio has always been loaded with shops like those now propped over the water, but the plethora od jewellers dates from 1593 when Ferdinando I evicted the butchers- stalls then in occupation.
 Florence had long revered the art of the goldsmith, and several of its artists were skilled in the craft: Ghiberti, Donatello, and Cellini.
 Guide in Florence – Car tour Florence from Rome

 Fountain of Neptune – Piazza della Signoria – Florence – Tuscany private tour

-Private car tour in Florence from Rome with private guide
+Private car tour in Florence from Rome and other town with private guide